 The Philippine National Police (PNP), like the NBI, now has a national database or “centralized” system.
 The National Police Clearance System (NPCS) consolidates all records from various towns and cities into a single, unified database, making checking/verifying criminal records easier than ever.
 Because the applicant’s records can be easily retrieved at any police station, there is no need to choose between police clearance from the place of work or residence.

 Despite the fact that the National Police Clearance System (NPCS) is centralized and far more efficient, online appointments for police clearance are still restricted to a small number of police stations nationwide.
 However, criminal record checks can be obtained from any police station, and from there, either of the following types of clearance can be issued:

 The National Police Clearance (NPC) is comparable to the NBI Clearance in terms of scope.
 A police officer retrieves information from their database to identify if a person has a criminal history not only in the city or municipality where he or she resides but also in other areas of the Philippines.
 This type of police clearance requires an online appointment, and only a few police stations offer the National Police Clearance (NPC).

 Local Police Clearance (LPC)

-It is the common police clearance we used to obtain in an old-fashioned way before the online appointment is a thing.
+It is the common police clearance we used to obtain in an old-fashioned way before online appointments were a thing.
 It determines if the individual has a criminal record within the municipality.
-It is generally the type you would want if you are using it to look for work in the same area.
+It is generally the type you would want if you were using it to look for work in the same area.
 The LPC, unlike the NPC, has limited coverage, so you should check with the requesting authority to see if you need an NPC or an LPC before proceeding and applying for one.